 Always ignore paths... directives (default all off), extracts file(s) to output not re-creating the directory structure as is in the archive.
-Please note those switches does not apply when extracting directories, and are overridden by interactive extraction option.
+Please note those switches does not apply when extracting directories, and are overridden by extract then move option (set in extraction screen).